tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 How does it work?
 ^^^^^^^^^^^^^^^^^

 The service requires Credits in order to process your electronic documents.
-Odoo provides 1000 credits for free in new databases.
+CoquiAPPs provides 1000 credits for free in new databases.
 After these credits are consumed, you need to buy a Credit Package.